50 Questions You Must Ask to Evaluate the Quality of Your Website

 When I called the client and discussed the matter, everything appeared correct.

-We got to discussing the phone number and the client mentioned that they had changed that phone number a while back.
+We discussed the phone number, and the client mentioned that they had changed that phone number a while back.

 It was one digit off.

-You can imagine the client’s reaction when informed them what the phone number on the site is.
+You can imagine the client’s reaction when I informed them what the site’s phone number was.

-It is easy to forget to audit something as simple as the phone number when you are in the midst of increasingly complex website optimizations.
+It is easy to forget to audit something as simple as the phone number amid increasingly complex website optimizations.

-That’s why it is important to always take a step back from time to time and test things and talk to your client to make sure that your implementations are working correctly everywhere.
+That’s why it is essential always to take a step back, test things, and talk to your client to make sure that your implementations are working correctly everywhere.

 42. Is the Site Using Excessive Inline CSS and JavaScript?

-To touch on an earlier topic, inline CSS and JavaScript is bad when it turns excessive.
+To touch on an earlier topic, inline CSS and JavaScript is terrible when it turns excessive.

 This leads to excessive browser rendering times and can potentially ruin cross-browser and cross-platform functionality by relying on inline implementations of CSS and JavaScript.

-It is best to just avoid these at all in the course of your web development, and make sure that you always add any new styles to the CSS style sheet, and any new JavaScript is properly created and accounted for, rather than inline.
+It is best to avoid these at all in your web development and make sure that you always add any new styles to the CSS style sheet, and any new JavaScript is created correctly and accounted for, rather than inline.

-43. Are the Right GSC/GA Accounts Linked Properly?
+43. Are the Right GSC/GA Accounts Linked?
+Are they Linked Correctly?

-You wouldn’t believe how often this has come up when I took over a website.
-I looked at their GSC or GA accounts, and they were not properly reporting or otherwise working.
+You wouldn’t believe how often this had come up when I took over a website.
+I looked at their GSC or GA accounts, and they were not correctly reporting or otherwise working.

-Turns out that at some point, the GA or GSC account had been switched to another account, and no one bothered to update the website accordingly.
-Or, some other strange scenario.
+It turns out that the GA or GSC account had been switched to another account at some point, and no one bothered to update the website accordingly.
+Or some other strange scenario.

-This is why it is doubly important to always check on the GSC and GA accounts and make sure that the site has the proper profiles implemented.
+This is why it is doubly vital to always check on the GSC and GA accounts.
+Make sure that the site has the proper profiles implemented.

-44. Does The Site Have URLs That Are Too Long?
+44. Are Your URLs Too Long?

-By making sure that URLs are reasonably short, and not having URLs that are extra long (over 100 characters), it is possible to avoid user experience issues.
+By making sure that URLs are reasonably short and not having URLs that are extra long (over 100 characters), it is possible to avoid user experience issues.

 It is important to note that much longer URLs can lead to user experience issues.